sem635NAU/SSTT_LSST/Sage/readme.txt

 conda install pymongo
 conda install openorb

+14) To install pyoorb:
+sudo apt update && sudo apt install build-essential python3-dev pip install pyoorb

-14) Restart Ubuntu
+15) Restart Ubuntu

-15) You should now be able to run main.py 	(but make sure you reactivate your conda environment and CD into the workspace first)
+16) You should now be able to run main.py 	(but make sure you reactivate your conda environment and CD into the workspace first)

-16) From there, every time you boot up Ubuntu you need to:
+17) From there, every time you boot up Ubuntu you need to:
 	a) Activate your Conda environment
 	b) cd into your project folder
 	c) Run whatever .py files you'd like